AmbientRun/Ambient/docs/src/community/contributing.md

 These bindings are wired up in the host using [`wasmtime`'s Component Model support](https://docs.wasmtime.dev/api/wasmtime/component/index.html).
 The WIT interfaces generate traits, which are then implemented within [crates/wasm/src/client/mod.rs](https://github.com/AmbientRun/Ambient/tree/main/crates/wasm/src/client/mod.rs) and [crates/wasm/src/server/mod.rs](https://github.com/AmbientRun/Ambient/tree/main/crates/wasm/src/server/mod.rs).
 As all interfaces need to be implemented - even when not relevant to the side of the network boundary you're on - unused implementations go in the `unused.rs` module in the same folder.

+Note that the bindings use `async fn`s in the traits - this is a side-effect of `wasmtime-wasi` preview2 being async-only.
+Do _not_ attempt to use async functionality in your implementations; it will not work.

 Types that are shared between interfaces should go in `types.wit`; otherwise, they should go in the relevant interface file.
 Where possible, try to describe as much within the WIT files; the more that is specified in the WIT files, the less code needs to be written for each guest language.

 If you add a new interface, you will need to expose it in `main.wit`, update `crates/wasm/src/shared/bindings.rs` to include it in `BindingsBound`, and add implementations for the new trait in `crates/wasm/src/client/mod.rs` and `crates/wasm/src/server/mod.rs`.